DavesCodeData/Node-Boilerplate/README.md

 Here is a node boiler plate I created to run my Angular applications on.
-This has the static build of the default anuglar applciatoin.
+This has the static build of the default Anuglar applciatoin.

 To run the server you must first have installed node.
 In the terminal type: npm install